MattisLind/Intellec8/README.md

 ![Extender board](https://i.imgur.com/qulnBwCl.jpg)

-I also inclued test point so it wouuld be easier to attach a logic analyzer if that turned out to be necessary.
+I also inclued test point so it would be easier to attach a logic analyzer if that turned out to be necessary.
 The more test points the better.
 And a lot of ground points to be able to attache the ground probes of the LA.

 A few weeks later the boards arrived and so did the connector.
 I choosen a wire-wrap connector which i bent the legs a bit on to make a sturdy connection between the board and the connector.

 ![Extender baord end front panel board in the chassis](https://i.imgur.com/Fs8Oeyml.jpg)

 Now I hade the possibiliy to probe around on the board.
 The FETCH cycle signal toggled all the time but still the LED was dark.
 The signal went through a 7417 OC buffer, A3.
-It turned out that it was allways high on the output.
+It turned out that it was always high on the output.
 A low will cause the LED to be lit.
 A high will cause it to be turned off.
 Removed it and tested in my Retro Chip Tester and, yes, it tested bad.
-A new (date code 1971), tested, 7417 was installed and yes the front panel was a lot happier.
+A new (date code 1971), tested 7417, was installed and the front panel was a lot happier.

 I could enter a short loop at address 0 that was looping back to itself and also single step this little program.
 Nice!